madao-cc/philosophers/README.md

 ## Acknowledgments

 The Philosophers project is part of the curriculum at 42 School, teaching core principles of concurrent programming, synchronization, and thread management in C.

----

-This README serves as both detailed documentation for external readers and a comprehensive personal reference to revisit essential concepts and implementations.